pkonal23/UPES_BUDDY_QDRANT_FAISS/README.md

 ## 👨‍💻 Contributors

 - **Konal Puri** – Lead Developer
-- [Add any teammates or collaborators here]

-> Proudly built to empower the UPES community using AI 🤍
+> Proudly built to empower the UPES community using LLMs 🤍

 ---